Updated: Jan 6

 After the Crinan canal was the open sea again and the riskiest part of the voyage.
 My old friend John volunteered for this leg so after a late night meeting in Crinan we set off early the next day.
-From here you follow the coast North past Luing, Seil, Kerrera, and to Oban which makes a convenient stopping point.
+From this point you follow the coast North past Luing, Seil, Kerrera, and to Oban which makes a convenient stopping point.

 Along the canal's route there is much beauty and you can stop nearly anywhere for the night.
 You could do it all in a couple of days but it is much more fun to take your time and make it last a week or more.
-John left in Fort William but rejoined me again in Drumnadrochit on Loch Ness, giving me time to sail Loch Lochy and Loch Oich alone which was very tranquil (and very wet with constant rain).
+John left in Fort William but rejoined me again in Drumnadrochit on Loch Ness, giving me time to sail Loch Lochy, Loch Ness, and Loch Oich alone which was very tranquil (and very wet with constant rain).

 Incidentally, while I was sat in Drumnadrochit a man came up to me to make conversation and to tell me what a terrible place it was - he was clearly unhappy.
 It turned out he was full of regret of coming to spend a week here as it lacked any real shopping centres, night clubs, and not even an established restaurant chain.
 I thought he was joking but sadly not, thus I could only look at him with the same look as the fishermen had earlier given me before returning to my tinned ham.
-In Fort Augustus I finally found decent fish and chips and sat and ate them (in the rain) before returning to the boat which leaked so bad inside it was much like sitting... in the rain.
+In Fort Augustus I found decent fish and chips and sat and ate them (in the rain) before returning to the boat which leaked so bad inside it was much like sitting... in the rain.
 When John returned again we had an easy time for the final trip to Inverness where we met a French guy named Jean-Paul who was a skipper on a large luxury yacht.
 Of all the folk that gave us a wide berth during our BBQ on deck (actually, using parts of the deck...), he shamed them all by coming to join us and even inviting his clients to come and see our little boat.
 They declined after about a quarter of a second, but it's the thought that counts isn't it?
 We had one final glorious sunset to bask in and we had done it.
 And what a wonderful voyage it had been.
 For all of the exotic places I have sailed before and since if you can get the weather and the timing right, Western Scotland is one of the best.
 I had a great time sailing, met some great people, saw the most beautiful scenery, and drove home the point that even when it seems impossible, you can still come and live the life if you really want to.
-And if you want to, don't be shy.
-Join me.